City of Hialeah

 It is illegal to discharge anything but rain water into a storm drain system.
 City of Hialeah and Miami-Dade County regulations prohibit non-stormwater discharges to any drainage system.
 Dewatering to a drainage system requires the written approval of the City of Hialeah’s Streets Department and a Class V permit from Miami Dade County Department of Regulatory & Economic Resources (RER) A/K/A Department of Environmental Resources (DERM).

 Failure to protect the City’s drainage system can result in fines and added costs to clean the system.
 It is the responsibility of the company and/or individual who is issued a construction permit to work within the City of Hialeah to insure that no pollutants, site erosion, or sediment transport contaminates the City’s drainage system.
-Storm drain inlets that can be contaminated by nearby construction activity must be properly covered or bermed to prevent the inflow of contaminants.
+Storm drain inlets that can be contaminated by nearby construction activity must be properly covered to prevent the inflow of contaminants.
 The area around the drains must be thoroughly cleaned before the protective devices are removed.